Morning Headlines:-

 "I see it on the map, it looks like it takes us close to Mt.
 Pearl and leads to Paradise, according to this map."

-The road was long and bumpy: It took the better part of an hour, enduring horribly dusty conditions, with a feeling of mud in their throats and hair and clothing as white as a miller's after a very busy day, they arrived at Bobby's choice location,
+The road was long and bumpy: It took the better part of an hour, enduring horribly dusty conditions, with a feeling of mud in their throats and hair and clothing as white as a miller's after a very busy day, they arrived at Bobby's choice location, a pasture that was sitting on top of the Topsail Bluff.

 The car puled into an open area surrounded by a line of stunted spruce, fir and pine trees.